szebert/cloudflare-nas/README.md

 # Cloudflare NAS

 A lightweight, self-hosted file browser for Cloudflare R2 storage buckets.
-Browse, download, and organize your files with a clean directory-listing interface.
+Browse, download, and organize your files with a clean directory-listing interface. **Mount as a network drive on Windows and macOS using WebDAV!**

 ## Features